-LABOR AND WORKING CONDITIONS COMPLIANCE REPORT:

-Company employees statistics:

-Total number of employee's gender disaggregated 1: M.....F....

-Number of employees with an employment contract out of the total number of employees:.....

-Number of employees without an employment contract out of the total number of employees:.....

-Number of employees with access to social security, pension, and health insurance out of the total number of employees:.....

-Number of employees who receive wages/salaries at least once a month out of a total number of employees:.....

-Number of employees who left the company in the reported period out of the total number of Employees:

-Number of employees hired in the reported period:

-Number of hours worked per employee (monthly average):

-Total overtime (monthly average per employee):

-Several injuries at work (in a reporting period and cumulative since contract start) out of total nr. ofemployees:

-Number of fatalities at work (in reporting period and cumulative) out of total number of employees:

-Number of reported violence out of total number of employees:

-Number of reported harassment/ abuses out of total number of employees:

-Availability of an accessible and functioning employee grievance mechanism (Y/N):

-Number of grievances raised with the GRM (in a reporting period and cumulative since contract start):
+LABOR AND WORKING CONDITIONS COMPLIANCE REPORT: Company employees statistics: Total number of employee's gender disaggregated 1: MFF.
+Number of employees with an employment contract out of the total number of employees: Number of employees without an employment contract out of the total number of employees: Number of employees with access to social security, pension, and health insurance out of the total number of employees: Number of employees who receive wages/salaries at least once a month out of a total number of employees: Number of employees who left the company in the reported period out of the total number of Employees: Number of employees hired in the reported period: Number of hours worked per employee (monthly average): Total overtime (monthly average per employee): Several injuries at work (in a reporting period and cumulative since contract start) out of total nr. ofemployees: Number of fatalities at work (in reporting period and cumulative) out of total number of employees: Number of reported violence out of total number of employees: Number of reported harassment/ abuses out of total number of employees: Availability of an accessible and functioning employee grievance mechanism (Y/N):

-Number of grievances resolved by GRM (in a reporting period and cumulative since contract start):

-Number of suits filed about labor, employment, and OHS issues:

-Number of disputes brought to peaceful settlement/ voluntary arbitration procedure:

-Number of visits by labor/ OHS inspection:
+start): Number of grievances resolved by GRM (in a reporting period and cumulative since contract start) Number of suits filed about labor, employment, and OHS issues: Number of disputes brought to peaceful settlement/ voluntary arbitration procedure: Number of visits by labor/ OHS inspection:

-The employee is any natural person employed or engaged to work or perform service for the employer.
+\The employee is any natural person employed or engaged to work or perform service for the employer.
 1) The number of employees refers to the actual number/headcount on the date of the report.
 2) The numbers imply the total number of incidents in the reported period.
 Project workers statistics:

-- Total number of project workers: - Number of project workers with an employment contract: - Number of project workers without an employment contract: - Number of project workers with access to social security, pension, and health insurance verified by confirmation from the registry.
+- Total number of project workers\\: - Number of project workers with an employment contract: - Number of project workers without an employment contract: - Number of project workers with access to social security, pension, and health insurance verified by confirmation from the registry.